NikunjGupta01/laravel-dock/README.md

 ## Installation

-1. Clone this git
+1.Clone this git

-2. To Build And Start the Container Run
+2.To Build And Start the Container Run

 ```bash